Reference for API Gateway custom policies

 Authorization information

-To use a custom policy, you must understand the permission control requirements of your business and understand the authorization information API Gateway.
+Before you create a custom policy, make sure that you understand the authorization information of API Gateway.
 For more information, see RAM authorization.